Compostable mailing bags: everything you need to know

 Wool is a natural, biodegradable resource, which, when ethically sourced, is a sustainable alternative to poly mailers.

-8. Woola Wool Envelopes
+8. Wool Envelopes (Estonia)

-At Woola, we make packaging out of leftover wool from farm-grazed sheep—wool that would otherwise go to waste.
+At Woola, we make packaging out of leftover wool from farm-grazed sheep —wool that would otherwise go to waste.
 Our Wool Envelopes comprise two layers made from paper and wool.

 Our Wool Envelopes are designed to be sturdy, water-repellent, and temperature stable to protect your goods.